- Our Vision & Commitment

 The major issue has always been whether it's fair for electric customers island-wide to bear the extra cost of burying lines in individual neighborhoods.

-Hawaiian Electric's cost-sharing policy for existing distribution lines
+Hawaiian Electric's cost-sharing policy for existing distribution lines on Oahu

 Cost sharing aims to avoid unduly burdening any one party with the entire cost of burying existing distribution lines.